fudgebucket27/LoopMintSharp/README.md

 **You need to have filled out the "Layer1PrivateKey" in the appsettings.json file with your own Layer 1 private key, this needs to come from the same wallet associated with your Loopring layer 2 address.**

-Red packets nfts can be batch minted by entering your data into the included nftData.txt file
+LoopMintSharp will mint private red packets.
+Red packets nfts can be batch minted by entering the appropriate data into the included nftData.txt file

 Example nftData.txt file:
 ```batch